 A code-free experience of designing, building and publishing websites (either for yourself or for clients) using its visual-only interface.

 You can literally design things exactly how you see them in your head without worrying about finding the scripts and codes to match.
-Responsive designs and animations are built right in and the app integrates with Slack, Zapier, Google Drive and more.
+Responsive designs, web app UI and animations are built right in and the app integrates with Slack, Zapier, Google Drive and more.

 It’s a little less convention and maybe you expected us to rave about Balsamiq or InVision next.
 Honestly, those tools get enough attention (and rightly so!) as it is, so we thought we might pull your attention to this neat-o, mobile-based prototyping machine.